astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## December 31, 2021

 Earn with your mind, not your time.
-So, if this the case you want to optimize your mind the best that you can.

 I believe the future lies in the convergence of AI and crypto.